Sha-diya/Road-to-Data-Science-/README.md

     - Type Conversion
     - Literals
     - And finally, practice some problems related to the topics

+### Day - 02: Python Fundamentals
+    - Output
+    - Data Type
+    - Variables
+    - Keyword and identifiers
+    - User Input
+    - Type Conversion
+    - Literals
+    - And finally, practice some problems related to the topics

 # 🚀 Let's Learn Together!
 Follow my journey and feel free to suggest improvements!
 Happy Coding! 😊